DoSomethingArchive/gambit-content/documentation/endpoints/campaigns.md

 Name | Type | Description
 -----|------|------------
-`cache` | string | If set to `false`, fetches campaign from Phoenix and campaignConfig from Contentful and resets each cache.
+`cache` | string | If set to `false`, fetches campaign from Rogue and campaignConfig from Contentful and resets each cache.

 <details><summary>**Example Request**</summary><p>